NFL in Toronto: Developments 2015–present

+In February 2025 Carolyn Parrish, the Mayor of Mississauga (which borders Toronto), stated that she has been approached by Tanenbaum and Godfrey about potentially constructing a new stadium in the city to host a Toronto based NFL team, and that she was "trying to find land".

 Potential candidates for relocation

 The most likely opportunity for Toronto to get an NFL team in the near future would be through relocation.
 The support of 24 of 32 NFL teams is required for the approval of the sale and relocation of a team.
 Likewise, any relocation would have to be approved by the same amount, though Al Davis moved the Oakland Raiders to Los Angeles in 1982 against the league's wishes.
 A relocation fee, which was reportedly $645 million for the Rams and Chargers to move back to LA and $378 million for the Raiders relocation to Las Vegas, could be charged by the NFL, though this could be offset by an increase in franchise value in a larger market like Toronto.

-The Jacksonville Jaguars have been named as potential candidates for relocation to Toronto.
-The Jaguars play in one of the NFL's smallest markets and have had trouble selling out EverBank Field.
-In the 2009 season all but one of their home games was blacked out, though in following years ticket sales have improved considerably.
-The Jaguars lease runs until 2030, but they can opt out at any time by paying off the remaining years, which stood at more than $100 million in 2011.
-If the team can prove that it lost money one season and had revenue less than the average of NFL teams in the next two seasons, the penalty is reduced.

-Other teams that have been speculated as potential relocation candidates are the Buffalo Bills, whose lease expires before the 2023 season and who are negotiating the construction of a new replacement stadium with local government officials, Tampa Bay Buccaneers, whose lease runs until 2028, the Carolina Panthers, whose commitment to remain in Charlotte expired in 2018 with an estimated less than $40 million in exit fees and whose new owner David Tepper has been lukewarm in his support for keeping the team in the Carolinas, and the Cincinnati Bengals, whose lease expires in 2026.
+Teams that have been speculated as potential relocation candidates are the Tampa Bay Buccaneers, whose lease runs until 2028, the Carolina Panthers, whose commitment to remain in Charlotte expired in 2018 with an estimated less than $40 million in exit fees and whose new owner David Tepper has been lukewarm in his support for keeping the team in the Carolinas, the Cincinnati Bengals, whose lease expires in 2026, and the Kansas City Chiefs, whose lease expires in 2031 and for which a ballot measure on funding for stadium upgrades was rejected by voters.